Stanford Graduate School of Business Essay Questions and Strategic Guidance, 2024-2025

 Read a successful response to “What matters most to you, and why?” along with instructive commentary.

 Essay B: Why Stanford?
-(Recommended word count: Up to 400)
+(Recommended word count: ~350 words; 1000-word limit for Essays A and B together)

 Like Essay A, the GSB’s Essay B—WS, for short—is also both straightforward and challenging.
 Candidates tend to feel that they need to differentiate themselves, their goals, and/or their love for the GSB when answering it, yet the truth is that it really does require an honest and direct response.
 When you read the question “why Stanford?,” instead think, “Where am I headed professionally, and how will I use the Stanford GSB to ensure I can get there?”
 If you can answer these questions well, your essay will be differentiated.